 Through a combination of video-conferencing and live lectures, this course will provide students with an introduction to basic and intermediate epidemiologic methods to build the foundation for further work in epidemiology either as practicing epidemiologists or as sophisticated users of epidemiologic information.

-This course will inform trainees of federal, state, and institutional policies, regulations, and procedures, and provide trainees with critical analysis and problem-solving skills for ethical decision-making.
+This course is part of a two-part series designed to heighten students’ awareness to ethical considerations relevant to conducting research.
+It will inform trainees of federal, state, and institutional policies, regulations, and procedures, and provide trainees with critical analysis and problem-solving skills for ethical decision-making.
+The first component is an eight-week internet-based course offered in the fall term.
+The second part, Ethical, Social and Legal Issues in the Responsible Conduct of Research, is offered during the summer semester.